stepanataccolade/docsv2/sources/ci_configure.md

   secure: <encrypted output>
 ```

-### Combining variables into one build
+### Multiple variables per build

-You can combine multiple environment variables in the same build using `global` tag.
+You can combine multiple environment variables in the same build using the `global` tag.
 This will prevent a build matrix for being triggered and all your variables will be defined for one build.

 ```yaml
 env: